omgboohoo/container_monkey/README.md

 **Version 0.2.5**

 The ultimate backup and recovery solution for Docker.
-Protect your containers, volumes, and networks with one-click backups.
+Protect your containers, volumes, and networks with one-click backups or automated scheduling.
 Restore instantly when disaster strikes.
 Move containers between servers effortlessly.

 ## Features